jordangriffiths01/battleships-ucfk4/README.md

   - `./build_project.sh`: Generates a new make file and dependency documentation (required when source file 'includes' have been modified)

 ## Game Play
 **Placing Your Ships**: From the loading screen, press the button to begin placing your ships.
 Use the navswitch to move your ship around the board, and use the button to rotate ships 90 degrees.
+Place ships by pressing the navswitch down.
 Once all ships have been placed, you will automatically be taken to a holding screen.

-**Starting**: Once both players have placed their ships, make sure the boards are within IR range, and player 1 should push the button to begin his turn.
+**Starting**: Once both players have placed their ships, make sure the boards are within IR range, and player 1 should push the button to begin their turn.

 **Strike Stage**: On your turn, you will see previous successfull strikes (but not misses!)
 Move the cursor around the screen with the board with the navswitch, and push the navswitch to fire.
 You will be shown whether your strike was successful, and then taken to a holding screen to wait for the other player.